posabsolute/jQuery-Validation-Engine/README.md

 3. Pick the locale of the choice and include it in your page: jquery.validationEngine-XX.js
 4. **Read this manual** and understand the API

-### Running the Demos

-Most demos are fully functional by simply opening their respective HTML file.
-However, the Ajax demos require the use of Java6 to launch a lightweight http server.

-1. Run the script `runDemo.bat` (Windows) or `runDemo.sh` (Unix) from the folder
-2. Open a browser and point it at [http://localhost:9173](http://localhost:9173)

 Usage
 ---